How to Do a Single-Leg Deadlift (Short & Easy Guide)

 • Stay Balanced: During these single-leg exercises, engage your core and fix your gaze in front of you to prevent wobbling or losing balance.

-• Listen to your body: Ensure you’re not overextending yourself or pushing through pain.
+• Listen to your body: Based on what I've observed with my clients, it's vital to listen to your body and ensure you’re not overextending yourself or pushing through pain.
 If you experience discomfort or difficulty maintaining proper form, reduce the weight or return to body weight until you feel confident in your technique.

 • Rest and Nutrition: Proper rest and nutrition, including adequate protein intake, are vital to muscle growth and recovery.